miska12345/ESP8266RC/README.md

 * You will need at least [VS 2017](https://visualstudio.microsoft.com/downloads/) installed
 * You will need Arduino IDE for compilation and uploading

-## Coding Guidance

-Please review these brief docs below relating to our coding standards etc.

-> 👉 If you find something missing from these docs, feel free to contribute to any of our documentation files anywhere in the repository (or make some new ones\!)
+> 👉 If you find something missing from these files, feel free to contribute to any of my files anywhere in the repository (or make some new ones\!)

 ## Open Source License